rubocode/frontier.nvim/doc/design/README.md

 Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I prefer using the **Mac Terminal**.
-And I don't like cats all that much, and winters are also kind of meh!. ;)
+I don't like cats all that much, and winters are also kind of meh!. ;)